sarah2244-4/Project-1-goldenapevisualmedia/README.md

 - Beneath the navigation bar there is a hero image, which is the same across all main pages for consistency.
 - It features an enquiry button to focus users attention to the fact that there is a way to enquire more and encourage more users to fill in the contact form.
+- The enquire button was styled so the background was white to stand out from the background whilst also maintaining white text to fit in with the text in the navigation bar.
 - The hero image doesn't show on the 404 page as it took away from the 404 error message, and the main aim of this page is to display the error and direct them back to an existing page.
 - It also doesn't appear on the thank you page as a form has already been submitted by the user so the thank you message is more important than the enquiry button at this point.